César Cabezas

 I address the objection that the concept of racism has become overly inflated.
 The charge of conceptual inflation is often leveled against conceptions of racism that go beyond the traditional understanding of racism as race-based ill-will or disregard.
 Theories of institutional racism are a common target of conceptual inflation critics, especially when they ascribe racism to institutions partly in virtue of their impact.
 Conceptual inflation critics argue that theories of institutional racism engage in untoward conceptual inflation insofar as they undermine our moral understanding of racial phenomena, hinder our ability to explain the causes of racial inequality, and even undercut struggles for racial justice.
 I develop an original account of institutional racism that is immune to all three versions of the conceptual inflation challenge.

-I argue that racism should not only be conceived as a moral concept whose main aim is to condemn severe wrongs in the domain of race.
-The paper advances a complementary interpretation of racism as an explanatory concept—one that plays a key role in explaining race-based social problems afflicting members of subordinate racialized groups.
-As an explanatory concept, the term “racism” is used to diagnose and highlight the causes of race-related social problems.
-The project of diagnosing race-based social problems contributes to the pragmatic anti-racist end of developing better political and policy strategies for solving these social problems.
-This social-philosophical project builds on and contributes to social-scientific approaches to the study of racism.
-It includes clarifying methodological (e.g. the debate between methodological individualism and holism) and ontological issues (e.g. the nature of “race”, “white supremacy”, “implicit bias”, “institutional racism”) that feature in social-scientific explanations of race-related social problems.
+I argue that racism should not only be conceived as a moral concept whose main function is to communicate severe moral condemnation.
+The paper advances a complementary interpretation of racism as an explanatory concept—one that plays a key role in explaining race-related social problems afflicting members of historically subordinated racialized groups.
+As an explanatory concept, racism explains the persistence of race-related social problems, which contributes to the pragmatic anti-racist end of developing better political and policy strategies for solving these problems.

 I engage with criticisms of mestizaje discourse for its role in perpetuating racial and colonial oppression in Latin America and the Latinx diaspora.
 I examine whether José Carlos Mariátegui’s mestizaje model opens the door to a “mestizaje otherwise”—one whose starting point is the denunciation of racial and colonial oppression.
 I offer an original interpretation of Mariátegui’s views on mestizaje.
 While he is often portrayed as a critic of mestizaje, I contend that Mariátegui holds an indigenous-centric conception of mestizaje that stems from his critique of Eurocentric mestizaje.
 Ultimately, I argue that Mariátegui’s mestizaje model remains tied to racial and colonial ideologies and is thus unable to overcome the criticisms raised against mestizaje discourse.